 How I work with clients

-As a clinician I strive to co-create a safe and secure space from which clients can begin to navigate the preparation for and/or integration of their psychedelic experiences.
+As a clinician I strive to co-create a safe and secure space from which clients can begin to navigate the integration of their psychedelic experiences.
 I recognize that this type of work is both difficult and that it can be daunting and wish to extend my support to enhance client confidence, safety, and beneficial outcomes throughout their process.
 With strong emphasis on the inner healer, I work with clients through an empowerment lens to become more familiar with their innate knowledge and ability to heal and achieve growth.
 Through close collaboration with clients, I hope to engender priceless insights that catalyze life changes that are both surprising and essential to betterment of well-being.

 My work with clients entails eclectic use of multiple traditional therapeutic modalities, such as Narrative Therapy, Dialectical Behavioral Informed Therapy, Psychoanalytic Psychotherapy, Psychodynamic Therapy, and Cognitive Behavioral Therapy.
 With a trauma-informed lens applied to all aspects of clinical work, I provide both psycholytic and psychedelic experiences in Ketamine Assisted Psychotherapy.
 All work done with clients consist of client centered practices, mindfulness, and client self-assessment strategies to foster a sense of agency and self-determination beyond the clinical space and into daily life.